TaygaHoshi/tt-project/Character - Paths/Path of Bards.md

 By spending 1 energy during your turns, you can use a rapid action instead of your action.

 ## Resonance
-Whenever you perform a technique that targets only one creature, you choose to heal them for (3 + P/3) by spending 1 energy.
+Whenever you perform a technique that targets only one creature, you can spend 1 energy to apply one of the following effects:
+1. Heal them for (3 + P/3).
+2. Deal 5 magical damage.
+Potency bonus to this technique's damage is halved.

 ---
 # Techniques